 There are a lot of AMD and Intel fans out there.
 I'm not one of them.
 No, I don't mean that I don't enjoy using their product.
 Rather, I'm simply a consumer looking for the best deal.
 I hold no bias towards one brand or the other.
 So, even though my picks are clearly for Intel right now, the pendulum will likely swing back the other direction in 2018.

 Intel is still dominating the single threaded performance race.
 There is also no question that, for higher-end processors, Intel has a clear advantage right now.
 This is based on countless benchmarks and tests across the internet.
 The results don't lie.
 In my opinion, this covers every CPU from $100 to $1,500.
-That being said, the recent Kaby Lake CPU release was somewhat dull.
-Minor improvements with additional heat and power consumption certainly don't appeal to everyone.
+That being said, the recent Coffee Lake CPU release was a good one.
+The extra 2 cores allow it to compete in a much better way with Ryzen.

 While I was a fan of the FX 8320 AM3+ Motherboard combos in the $120 space, I can no longer support it.
 The Ryzen series gives too much value for just a little bit more money.